uccser/cs-field-guide/csfieldguide/static/interactives/scene-editor/README.md

 Licences for these can be found in `LICENCE-THIRD-PARTY`, with full copies available in the `third_party_licences` directory.

 Note that MathJax is loaded from a CDN in `base.html`.

+## Image

+The skybox scene used and stored in the `img` folder is the work of Emil Persson, aka Humus.
+Its licence is included in the `img` folder.